Matzo on glass plate which reads Bondage and Freedom

 Gluten-Free, Dairy-Free Samoas

-These gluten-free, dairy-free samoas from Colleen Woods RD are made with almond flour and gluten-free baking mix instead of wheat flour.
+These gluten-free, dairy-free samoas are made with almond flour and gluten-free baking mix instead of wheat flour.

 Gluten-Free, Dairy-Free Samoas